 Space Rock Mystery: Where Did the Fukang Meteorite Come From?

 The Fukang Meteorite is the name given to a meteorite that was discovered in China.
 The Fukang Meteorite belongs to a class of stony-iron meteorite known as Pallasite, which may be recognized by the fragments of olivine crystals embedded in an iron-nickel matrix.
-According to one source, the slices of such a meteorite, when illuminated from the back, are “reminiscent of stained glass windows crafted in the ancient solar system.”
+According to one source, the stunning slices of such a meteorite, when illuminated from the back, are “reminiscent of stained glass windows crafted in the ancient solar system.”

-Discovery of the Fukang Meteorite
+Was the Fukang Meteorite Up For Sale?

 - Falling Stars and Black Stone: Humanity’s Worship of Meteorites